When you’re thinking about your next trip to the lake, you’ve probably got your eyes on doing some boating.

 2. Crestliner 240 Rally DX

-This specific model from Crestliner actually fits over 15 people on deck, which is amazing for a great time with family, friends, or with all that space, whoever else you want to bring on board.
+This specific model from Crestliner fits over 15 people on deck, which is amazing for a great time with family, friends, or with all that space, whoever else you want to bring on board.

 Pros: